ntno/mkdocs-terminal/documentation/docs/elements/tile-grid/links-only.md

   }
 </style>

 # Link Only Tiles
-The tiles on this page do not have the `img_alt`, `img_url`, or `img_title` attributes.
-They are rendered as a captioned link instead of a linked image.
+The tiles on this page do not have `img_*` attributes.
+They are rendered as captioned links instead of linked images.

 To demonstrate how tiles can be styled individually, the following `<style>` HTML is included in this page's markdown: